Servoy/fullcalendarcomponent2/README.md

 # FullCalendar Component
 -------------
-FullCalendar Component is a Servoy Web Package containing the implementation of the JQuery fullcalendar plugin as a Servoy Web Component.
+FullCalendar Component is a Servoy Web Package containing the implementation of the Fullcalendar 5.x component  as a Servoy Web Component for NG2

 Requirements
 -------------
-The FullCalendar Component  can be used on Servoy 8.1.0 or higher.
+The FullCalendar Component  can be used on Servoy 2021.12 or higher.

 Getting started